akpandey-dev/voidcode/README.md

 VoidCode Monaco — a feature-rich, web-based code editor built on the Monaco engine.
 Supports multiple languages, syntax highlighting, and advanced editing tools, making it ideal for coding, testing(HTML), and prototyping directly in the browser.

-VoidCode is a compact, browser-based code editor built using HTML, CSS, and JavaScript, powered internally by the Monaco Editor engine.
+VoidCode Monaco is a compact, browser-based code editor built using HTML, CSS, and JavaScript, powered internally by the Monaco Editor engine.

 It is designed for learners, hobbyists, and developers who want a **fast, portable, low-storage editor** for writing and testing code without installing heavy IDEs.